 MRQE.com – the Movie Review Query Engine.
 Site which claims to have links to over 100,000 “published and available reviews, news, interviews, and other materials associated with specific movies.”

 Museum of Modern Art Inside/Out.
-Museum blog that includes program notes for film screenings.
+Museum blog that included program notes for film screenings.
 Production ceased after seven years on September 19, 2016, as staff’s energies were diverted to the new MoMA publication, Medium.

 NECSUS: European Journal of Media Studies.
 An interdisciplinary “peer reviewed journal of media studies connected to NECS (European Network for Cinema and Media Studies) and published by Amsterdam University Press.”

 Networking Knowledge: Journal of the MeCCSA Post-Graduate Network.
 MeCCSA (Media, Communication and Cultural Studies Association) “is the subject association for the field of media, communication and cultural studies in UK Higher Education.”